-Camping in Ireland is an acquired taste, especially if you are using the good old tent - frequent rains are always a possibility and a sudden gust may blow your tent ways while you are struggling to anchor it to the ground.
+Camping in Ireland, just one variety of Irish accommodation you can choose, is an acquired taste.
+Especially if you are using the good old tent - frequent rains are always a possibility and a sudden gust may blow your tent ways while you are struggling to anchor it to the ground.
 But that's all part of the fun for the really outdoor-sy types.
+And those who want to stay mobile in their accommodation.
 But even they need to be warned that pitching your tent in Ireland is fraught with legal difficulties ...

 Camping in Ireland - What to Expect